nestordemeure/nestordemeure.github.io/content/cooking/savoury/special_meal/naan.md

 * mix the flour, sugar, salt, and baking powder
 * add the olive oil and yogurt, mix
-* add water progressively
+* add water progressively, stop before it becomes wet[^time]
 * work the dough until it is smooth
-* nead it into a ball[^oil], let rest under a wet towel for at least 2 hours at room temperature
+* nead it into a ball[^oil], let rest under a wet towel for at least 1 hour at room temperature

+[^time]: the exact amount of water to incorporate will vary depending on flour types.

 [^oil]: You can oil it a bit to make it less sticky, especially when it will rest in the bowl.